 - Important dates:

-- TBA: Your project proposal must have been
+- End of reading week: Your project proposal must have

 - You are welcome to come up with any interesting topic that has a